Teckk2/hydeout/_posts/2018-07-20-Hacking-WEP.md

 <br>WEP was introduced in 1999.
 Within a few years, several security researchers discovered flaws in its design.
 The "24 additional bits of system-generated data" mentioned above is technically known as the Initialization Vector and proved to be the most critical protocol flaw.
 With simple and readily available tools, a hacker can determine the WEP key and use it to break into an active Wi-Fi network within a matter of minutes.

 <p>Vendor-specific enhancements to WEP like WEP+ and Dynamic WEP were implemented in attempts to patch some of the shortcomings of WEP, but these technologies are also not viable today.</p>
-<br>Let's now setup our lab and for which I am going to use a Linksys08362 and Linksys47370 or you can use any wifi router which offers WEP/WPA/WPA2/WPA2-Enterprise and we need a Kali, and a Wifi adapter which should have Packet injection capability, And for that I am using TP-Link TL-WN722N.
+<br>I know WEP is not used anymore, but it's good to understand the concept if you don't know, So Let's start now by setting up our lab and for which I am going to use a Linksys08362 and Linksys47370 or you can use any wifi router which offers WEP/WPA/WPA2/WPA2-Enterprise and we need a Kali, and a Wifi adapter which should have Packet injection capability, And for that I am using TP-Link TL-WN722N.

 <br> Go to your Wifi router setting and configure it to WEP,
 ![WEP-1](https://teckk2.github.io/assets/images/Wifi/1.1.PNG)